LiMinggang/bitswash/libtorrent/docs/building.rst

 Step 3: Building libtorrent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When building libtorrent, the ``Jamfile`` expects the environment variable
+When building libtorrent, boost is either picked up from system installed
+locations or from a boost source package, if the ``BOOST_ROOT`` environment
+variable is set pointing to one.
+If you're building boost from source, set
-``BOOST_ROOT`` to be set to the boost installation directory.
-It uses this to
+``BOOST_ROOT`` to your boost directory, e.g. ``c:\boost_1_68_0``.
-find the boost libraries it depends on, so they can be built and their headers
-files found.
-So, set this to ``c:\boost_1_64_0``.
-You only need this if you're
-building against a source distribution of boost.

-Then the only thing left is simply to invoke ``bjam``.
+Then the only thing left is simply to invoke ``b2``.
 If you want to specify
-a specific toolset to use (compiler) you can just add that to the commandline.
+a specific toolset to use (compiler) you can just add that to the command line.
 For example::

-  bjam msvc-7.1
-  bjam gcc-3.3
+  b2 msvc-14.0
+  b2 gcc-7.0
-  bjam darwin-4.0
+  b2 darwin-4.0

 .. note::

-	If the environment variable ``BOOST_ROOT`` is not set, the jamfile will
+	If the environment variable ``BOOST_ROOT`` is not set, the Jamfile will
 	attempt to link against "installed" boost libraries. i.e. assume the headers
 	and libraries are available in default search paths.
+	In this case it's critical that you build your project with the same version
+	of C++ and the same build flags as the system libraries were built with.

 To build different versions you can also just add the name of the build
 variant.
 Some default build variants in BBv2 are ``release``, ``debug``,
 ``profile``.

-You can build libtorrent as a dll too, by typing ``link=shared``, or
+You can build libtorrent as a DLL too, by typing ``link=shared``, or
 ``link=static`` to build a static library.

 If you want to explicitly say how to link against the runtime library, you
-can set the ``runtime-link`` feature on the commandline, either to ``shared``
+can set the ``runtime-link`` feature on the command line, either to ``shared``
 or ``static``.
 Most operating systems will only allow linking shared against
 the runtime, but on windows you can do both.
 Example::

-  bjam msvc-7.1 link=static runtime-link=static
+  b2 msvc-14.0 link=static runtime-link=static

 .. note::

 	When building on windows, the path boost-build puts targets in may be too
 	long.
 If you get an error message like: "The input line is long", try to
-	pass --abbreviate-paths on the bjam command line.
+	pass --hash on the ``b2`` command line.

 .. warning::